The Ice Prince

-And so it was that Steller could help herself and took one step towards the prince; and then another, for she knew that if only she could touch his heart, she could heal his heart and free him from this terrible condition.
+And so it was that Steller could not help herself and took one step towards the prince; and then another, for she knew that if only she could touch his heart, she could heal his heart and free him from this terrible condition.

 The fierceness of the cold got worse and the pain got to be greater, but Steller took another step, and yet another, and now, her hands were freezing, and her eyes, her face burning up with the power of the cold, and still she took another step, and another, reaching out her hand to touch the princes' heart.